In the vast majority of commercial gyms in America the most crowded training session of the week occurs every Monday.

 If you are using a weight that creates no challenge, how can you expect to grow?
 I promise that if you came to train upper body on ICD at The Center, you will learn the definition of accountability in the iron game.

 I covered the top 3 exercises needed to build a bigger and stronger chest in this article.
-Today we are going to focus on how to properly execute the top chest builder of all time.
+Today we are going to focus on how to do the barbell neck press, which is the ultimate chest builder.

 While the bench press was getting all the headlines, Gironda advocated using the neck press to truly maximize pec development.
 He was right.